Future of Good’s editorial ethics and standards

 Independence

 Future of Good’s current revenue model relies on content partnerships and membership subscriptions.
 While we sometimes cover the work our members and partners do outside of any agreement, we take care to make sure these organizations or individuals are not given editorial priority.
-As a small team, our editor oversees both sponsored and non-sponsored stories, and is committed to covering any organization we are affiliated with in an impartial manner (outside of paid content).
+As a small team, our editor oversees both sponsored and non-sponsored stories and is committed to covering any organization we are affiliated with in an impartial manner (outside of paid content).
 Future of Good does not have any special reporting obligations to any organization outside of paid partnerships.
 Future of Good does not advocate for or do any lobbying on behalf of any organization or sector.

-Our writers do not cover an organization or person to whom they have a personal relationship.
+Our writers do not cover an organization or person with whom they have a personal relationship.
 Staff writers are not permitted to accept employment from organizations that Future of Good covers or is likely to cover.
 All Future of Good writers are free to express their opinions on political matters, matters of the social impact world, and other subjects on social media, so long as their work does not show bias.

 Future of Good as an organization does not subscribe to any particular political ideology.